The Incredible Toon Machine: Gameplay

 The objective, like its sister series and its prequel, is to finish a series of Rube Goldberg contraptions with crucial parts left out.
 The Incredible Toon Machine features many critters, all of which also appear in its prequel, including Al E. Cat, Sid E. Mouse, Eunice Elephant, and others.
 Al will chase and eat Sid whenever he has the chance.
 Also, Sid wears heart-patterned boxers under his yellow skin.

 Parts list

 A lot of the parts used in The Incredible Toon Machine are different from the ones used in other The Incredible Machine games.
 Most items can be flipped horizontally, a few items can be flipped vertically and the hatpin can be rotated in any of the four directions.

 Music

-Some of the musical pieces that play in the game are Oh Where, Oh Where Has my Little Dog Gone, The Irish Washerwoman, the Toccata and Fugue in D Minor by Johann Sebastian Bach on Organ, On the Beautiful Blue Danube by Johann Strauss II, the Infernal Galop by Jacques Offenbach, The Barber of Seville Overture by Gioachino Rossini, The Romeo and Juliet Fantasy Overture by Pyotr Ilyich Tchaikovsky, and the Symphony No. 25 by Wolfgang Amadeus Mozart, and the Ranz des vaches and Finale from the William Tell Overture by Gioachino Rossini.
+Some of the musical pieces that play in the game are Oh Where, Oh Where Has my Little Dog Gone, The Irish Washerwoman, the Toccata and Fugue in D Minor by Johann Sebastian Bach on Organ, The Blue Danube by Johann Strauss II, the Infernal Galop by Jacques Offenbach, The Barber of Seville Overture by Gioachino Rossini, The Romeo and Juliet Fantasy Overture by Pyotr Ilyich Tchaikovsky, and the Symphony No. 25 in G Minor by Wolfgang Amadeus Mozart, William Tell Overture by Gioachino Rossini, and Hungarian Dance No. 5 by Johannes Brahms.